 Life is full of choices.
-It’s up to us to decide if we’re going to do the thing that scares us the most or sit back and watch the opportunities pass us by.
-Last week, my nan asked me if I had any regrets from my trip to South Africa.
+It’s up to us to decide if we’re going to do what scares us the most or sit back and watch the opportunities pass us by.
+Last week, my nan asked me if I had any regrets about my trip to South Africa.
 I don’t remember the last time someone asked me this question, so it got me thinking.

 The quick answer is no; I don’t have any regrets.
 I learned a while ago that living a life with regrets isn’t worth it.
 Why waste time worrying or dwelling on the past when the present is right in front of you?